pipitone/drug-shortages-snapshots/README.md

 Canadian Drug Shortages Snapshots
 =================================

+> *Note: Decomissioned 2019-12-30*
+> The Drug Shortages Canada website now exposes historical edits to the
+> shortage/discontinuation reports which makes this project unnecessary.
+>
+> Unfortunately, the historical data is not exposed via the web API, but can
+> likely be easily scraped.

 A repository of daily snapshots of the drugshortagescanada.ca data.

 Why?
 Because that website only provides the current state of drug shortages, so